Digital learning: Implications of COVID-19 on digital learning

+The COVID-19 pandemic led to a rush of unprecedented levels of digital learning around the world, both emphasizing the positive aspects of education technology and the inconsistencies of accessibility to devices and the internet, along with digital literacy.
+Some have argued that Covid 19 acted as a catalyst for the digital transformations in education.
+The use of learning technologies may have contributed to a diminished spreading spread of the virus.
+Outside of health related effects, e-learning enabled students to continue their studies even in unprecedented global conditions.

 Pedagogical Frameworks and Digital Literacy Integration

 Digital learning is meant to enhance the learning experience rather than replace traditional methods altogether.
 To successfully incorporate digital tools into education, several frameworks developed by educators are in use:

 SAMR Model: Instructions for replenishing, extending, redesigning, and repurposing learning activities by using technology.

 PACK Framework: Places a high value on the synergy between three independent entities: technological knowledge, pedagogical knowledge, and content knowledge, which become critical for effective teaching.

 Triple E Framework: It emphasizes how technology has tasked students, served to develop the learning objectives, and learning beyond the school institutions.

 These models assist teachers in integrating digital literacies that enable them to make technology more than a substitute element in acquiring learning skills.